struggleBug09/jungle-code/README.md

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

-More information in their docs: <https://stripe.com/docs/testing#cards>
+More information in their docs for Stripe: <https://stripe.com/docs/testing#cards>

 ## Dependencies